GSA/CFO.gov/_cards/2021-11-26-0501-Personal-Flexibility-Entry.md

 competency_description: Is open to change and new information; adapts behavior or work methods in response to new information, changing conditions, or unexpected obstacles; effectively deals with ambiguity.
 level: "7-9"
 behavior_illustrations: "Meets with team to adjust and coordinate schedules to accommodate all team members ?
 Adjusts staff assignments based on feedback and work load priorities ?
 Uses staff feedback to streamline processes in order to meet deadlines ?
 Adjusts project plan based on input from staff and stakeholders"
 proficiency_level_definition: Applies the competency in the simplest situations ?
 Requires close and extensive guidance ?
 Demonstrates awareness of concepts and processes ?
 Applies the competency in somewhat difficult situations ?
 Requires frequent guidance ?
 Demonstrates familiarity with concepts and processes
 relevant_courses:
+- Course Coming Soon
 - <a href="https://www.LearnAtGSUSA.com/AUDT8012" aria-label="Creative and Critical Thinking for Auditors (AUDT8012), GSU - https://www.LearnAtGSUSA.com/AUDT8012">Creative and Critical Thinking for Auditors (AUDT8012), GSU</a>
 - <a href="https://www.LearnAtGSUSA.com/ADMB7006" aria-label="Leadership Skills for Non-Supervisors (ADMB7006), GSU - https://www.LearnAtGSUSA.com/ADMB7006">Leadership Skills for Non-Supervisors (ADMB7006), GSU</a>
 - <a href="https://www.LearnAtGSUSA.com/MGMT7201" aria-label="Leading Change (MGMT7201), GSU - https://www.LearnAtGSUSA.com/MGMT7201">Leading Change (MGMT7201), GSU</a>
-- <a href="https://www.LearnAtGSUSA.com/ADMB7011" aria-label="Managing Multiple Priorities (ADMB7007), GSU - https://www.LearnAtGSUSA.com/ADMB7011">Managing Multiple Priorities (ADMB7007), GSU</a>
 - <a href="https://www.LearnAtGSUSA.com/ADMB7007" aria-label="Managing Multiple Priorities (ADMB7007), GSU - https://www.LearnAtGSUSA.com/ADMB7007">Managing Multiple Priorities (ADMB7007), GSU</a>
 filters: Personal-Flexibility GS-7-9 series-0501
 ---